AriFordsham/GHCWiki/commentary/compiler/type-type.md

 GHC uses the following nomenclature for types:

 <table><tr><th>**Unboxed**</th>
-<td>a type is unboxed iff its representation is other than a pointer.
+<td>A type is unboxed iff its representation is other than a pointer.
 Unboxed types are also unlifted.
 </td></tr></table>

 <table><tr><th>**Lifted**</th>
-<td>a type is lifted iff it has bottom as an element.
+<td>A type is lifted iff it has bottom as an element.
 Closures always have lifted types:  i.e. any let-bound identifier in Core must have a lifted type.
 Operationally, a lifted object is one that can be entered.
 Only lifted types may be unified with a type variable.
 </td></tr></table>

 <table><tr><th>**Data**</th>